 At the time, Verizon, AT&T, T-Mobile, and Sprint formed a group called the Cross Carrier Messaging Initiative to try and standardize RCS independently of Google.
 That initiative failed two years later, although the silver lining is that this allowed Google to step in and take a more active role in ensuring RCS was implemented correctly.

 This included adding features like end-to-end encryption, which is something the carriers would have been reluctant to adopt.
-It also ensures universal support across all Android handsets since it will be a core part of the Android Messages experience, rather than relying on carrier implementations that might favor their own messaging apps.
+It also ensures universal support across all Android handsets since it will be a core part of the

 Apple remains the most significant holdout in adopting RCS, but Google isn’t pulling any punches in its latest campaign.
 It’s collected tweets and TikToks from folks frustrated with the poor experience and media articles from the WSJ, CNET, and even Macworld criticizing Apple for its failure to get with the program.
 Further, it’s encouraging everyone else to add their voice to the chorus by tweeting @Apple to #GetTheMessage and “stop breaking my texting experience.”
 Whether or not any of this actually helps remains to be seen, but it sure is quite the spectacle.